SatokiS/profile/index.md

 ### CCC T-venture program	(December.
 2018)
 -	Participated in a business competition held by CCC and joined as the only student (high school) team of three.
 -	Won TVP prize (second place).
--	Had the opportunity to have our plan checked by Vice-president of CCC and learnt essential things for a business.
+-	Had the opportunity to have our plan checked by the Vice-president of CCC and learnt essential things for a business.
--	Had the opportunity to talk with CEO of CCC for half an hour and was taught how to make a long-term strategy for the Japanese market.
+-	Had the opportunity to talk with the CEO of CCC for half an hour and was taught how to make a long-term strategy for the Japanese market.

-### Sponsorship with Prodrone and other company	(April.
+### Sponsorship with Prodrone and other companies	(April.
 2018)
 -	Established a drone society at high school and secured sponsorship with PRODRONE (drone start-up), and another Japanese Company; total sponsorship on me was worth £8000.
 -	Developed a quiet winged drone using Helmholz cave, reducing the noise by 3%.
--	Succeeded in developing a drone which can fly horizontally without tilting.
+-	Succeeded in developing a drone that can fly horizontally without tilting.

 ### HP Planet Mars (the USA, online) 	(January.
 2018)
 -	Participated in CAD competition as a Japanese representative team. (the theme was CAD of Mars City)